openzipkin/zipkin-reporter-java/RATIONALE.md

 # zipkin-reporter rationale

+## HttpEndpointSupplier

+`HttpEndpointSupplier` was generalizes endpoint resolution for built-in and third-party senders.
+Specifically, it allows Zipkin to be looked up in a way besides DNS.

+For example, Netflix/Eureka was formalized in Zipkin 2.27 and until `HttpEndpointSupplier`, there was no means for Zipkin Reporter users to integrate, except for the discontinued spring-cloud-sleuth project.
+By adding support a common hook, any framework, new or old, can integrate a custom discovery or client-side loadbalancer.

+### Why does the `Factory` accept a string endpoint?

+Not all discovery solutions include components to build a zipkin endpoint.
+For example, Netflix/Eureka instance information includes vipAddress and port details, but not the path, and which of the secure or non-secure IP addresses should be used.
+Since HTTP based senders already configure a static endpoint, this can be re-used to pass a virtual endpoint.
+Specifically, a fake hostname can represent a symbolic application, and be substituted with a real host or IP address later.

+A string is used for two reasons.
+One is that it is the least common denominator across typical endpoint types, which could be `URL` or a library-specific `HttpUrl`.
+The other reason is that allowing the (configuration) endpoint to be a string, a user can supply an invalid URL, but valid configuration through.
+For example, it could be a comma-separated list of well-known addresses the endpoint supplier will seed its configuration with.

+### Why does the `HttpEndpointSupplier` only return a single endpoint?

+The `HttpEndpointSupplier` returns a single endpoint to integrate with existing `URLConnectionSender` and `OkHttpSender` logic, which doesn't act like a client-side loadbalancer.
+While HTTP libraries may internally resolve a name to multiple IP addresses, this is usually an internal detail.

+Someone who wants to employ client-side loadbalancer logic can do that inside the `HttpEndpointSupplier`, and return a chosen endpoint.
+This will work because the supplier is documented to not be cached, unless it implements `HttpEndpointSupplier.Constant`.

+### Why is `HttpEndpointSupplier` closeable?

+Just like `BytesMessageSender`, an `HttpEndpointSupplier` can open resources.
+An example could be an HTTP client for the Netflix Eureka API.
+A sender is passed an endpoint supplier factory and uses it during construction, usually in `senderBuilder.build()`.
+The caller of `senderBuilder.build()` has no reference to the `HttpEndpointSupplier` created.
+Hence, the sender needs to close it, during `sender.close()`.

 ## Sending an empty list is permitted

 Historically, we had a `Sender.check()` function for fail fast reasons, but it was rarely used and